-- A. Remove debris, rock, and extracted plant life from site, as directed in field by Engineer. - B. Tree removal: - 1.
-Trees larger than 3" in diameter shall be cut, de-limbed, and left in stacks on edge of ROW for public firewood gatherers.
+A. Remove debris, rock, and extracted plant life from site, as directed in field by Design Builder.

+B. Tree removal:

+- 1. Trees larger than 3" in diameter shall be cut, de-limbed, and left in stacks on edge of ROW for public firewood gatherers.
 Place firewood such that the public may gather it without creating safety hazards or additional disturbance to the public, work site or the environment. - 2.
 Trees smaller than 3" in diameter, slash, and brush shall either be chipped and spread on the ROW or hauled to appropriate disposal site.
 Chipped material shall be distributed so as not to interfere with successful re-vegetation efforts. - 3.
 Tree stumps and other material that cannot be chipped or used by the public shall be hauled to an appropriate disposal facility. - 4.
-Contractor shall abide by all conditions contained in BLM pipeline and site ROW stipulations, regardless of land ownership status. - C. Partially remove paving, curbs, and other obstructions as indicated on Drawings.
-Neatly saw cut edges at right angle to surface. - D. Remove abandoned utilities as directed by Owner and/or Engineer.
-Indicate removal termination point for underground utilities on Record Documents. - E. Continuously clean up and remove waste materials from site.
-Do not allow materials to accumulate on site.
+Subcontractor shall abide by all conditions contained in BLM pipeline and site ROW stipulations, regardless of land ownership status. - C. Partially remove paving, curbs, and other obstructions as indicated on Drawings.
+Neatly saw cut edges at right angle to surface. - D. Remove abandoned utilities as directed by Design Builder.
+Indicate removal termination point for underground utilities on Record Documents.